Node status

 The resulting table contains the following columns:

-• Tid: ID assigned to the thread by the kernel
+• TID: ID assigned to the thread by the kernel

 • Proto: Connection protocol; possible values include sphinx, mysql, http, ssl, compressed, replication, or a combination (e.g., http,ssl or compressed,mysql)